 warm water to cover top of feet

-Updated Method: I used to put the Listerine Vinegar solution into an aluminum pan.
-But after the frustration of warm water turning cold, I invested in this Brookstone Foot Spa, and I feel like I have a bona fide pedicure soak any time I want one.
-This product is amazing.
-Water can be heated to several temps, aqua jets can be turned on or off, and foot massagers and a pumice stone are placed where feet can reach them (without my ever having to bend or look down).
+For quick foot soaks, I use an aluminum pan, but for DIY “pampering,” I invested in this Brookstone Foot Spa, and I feel like I have a bona fide pedicure soak any time I want one.
+Water can be heated to several temps, aqua jets can be turned on or off, and foot massagers and a pumice stone are placed inside also.
 Below is a photo of how I do my foot soak with the foot spa.
-Of course you can use a pan, bucket, or anything else that works.
-I just recently upgraded to this real deal foot spa and absolutely LOVE it!
-The water temp is adjustable and stays the temp you choose~for the entire time.
-This was the bee’s knees for me, as a foot soak is only as good as the water temp IMHO.

 Note: When using the Listerine Vinegar solution in the foot spa, I use the heat function and soak for 20 minutes or so.
 I do NOT use the aqua jets, as it foams and bubbles.
 I only use aqua jets with plain water and Epsom or magnesium salts..

 Following the foot soak, I exfoliate using the listerine vinegar sugar scrub for feet (get the recipe here).
 If you don’t want to make your own scrub, I link to my fave store bought scrub below.